greenelab/onboarding/source/coding_and_software.rst

 If you have questions or concerns about licensing, feel free to raise them in Slack.

+**IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
+Lab members must follow the Penn Participation Agreement and the agreements with our sponsors.
+These often allow, encourage, or require openness.
+If you have concerns at any point, set up a meeting with casey to discuss these concerns.

 **Data Management:** For publicly available data, scripts used to download and process these data should be preserved, as should the versions of items used in processing (e.g. probe to gene mappings).
 These items should be version